linuxwacom/libwacom/README.md

 # Overview

-libwacom is a library to identify Wacom tablets and their model-specific features.
+libwacom is a library to identify graphics tablets and their model-specific features.
 It provides easy access to information such as "is this a built-in on-screen tablet", "what is the size of this model", etc.

+The name libwacom is historical - it was originally developed for Wacom devices only but now supports any graphics tablet from any vendor.

 **libwacom does not make a tablet work.** libwacom is merely a database with a C library wrapper for *information* about a tablet.
 It has no effect on whether